Bl0ckincraft/Kingdoms/README.md

 # Kingdoms - Minecraft Plugin
 This plugin adds a new team system with GUI using the claims of [GriefPrevention](https://www.spigotmc.org/resources/griefprevention.1884/). <br>
-It is a fully configurable plugin created by [Blockincraft](https://github.com/Bl0ckincraft) and [Kellyan](https://github.com/TchaineKems).
+It is a fully configurable plugin created by [Blockincraft](https://github.com/Bl0ckincraft).

 ---